OpenInternet/System_Administrator_Guide_Text/en/best_practices/ensuring_user_data_protection_and_privacy/index.md

 ##Ensuring User Data Protection & Privacy## {#chapter6}

-While access to sensitive data on the network is governed via “Access Control” (Refer to Chapter 7 on Network Security), you can assist with additional privacy to users by ensuring they adopt the following secure data communication & storage practices, provided these practices constitute approaches identified during the organization’s Risk Assessment (Refer to Chapter 1).
-Keep laws & regulations related to encryption in mind before recommending these best practices.
+While access to sensitive data on the network is governed via “Access Control” (Refer to Chapter 7 on Network Security), you can assist with additional privacy to users by ensuring they adopt the following secure data communication and storage practices, provided these practices constitute approaches identified during the organization’s Risk Assessment (Refer to Chapter 1).
+Keep laws and regulations related to encryption in mind before recommending these best practices.

 ###6.1 Encrypt User Data-at-Rest###

 Data-at-Rest refers to user information stored on their devices, in external hard drives and on removable media such as USBs, DVDs.

-##### 6.1.i Full disk encryption (FDE) #####
+##### 6.1.i Full Disk Encryption (FDE) #####

 When working with users at a media or a human rights organization, it’s imperative to safeguard their information on their devices.
 Having made the business case for encrypting data (Refer to Chapter 1 for Risk Assessment) and after taking into consideration laws governing your organization (Refer to Chapter 11- Know Your Rights), institute the policy to encrypt all hard-drives to plan against stolen or confiscated devices.